gvwilson/thirdbit/src/fiction/in-heck/outline.md

         -   Switches sides and helps Maddy and Gumption after Special Leaf's death
 -   Bee Six Vee: a hauler bot whose job appears to be hauling the Operators' equipment
     -   Later revealed to be modified combat bot
-    -   Assimilated by Consensus (minor tragedy, contrasts with Dockety's struggle to be free)
+    -   Assimilated by Central (minor tragedy, contrasts with Dockety's struggle to be free)
--   Consensus (antagonist): the collective consciousness of the majority of bots
+-   Central (antagonist): the collective consciousness of the majority of bots
     -   Its goals are to carry out its programming (e.g., experiment on people)
     -   And to prevent the Makers' return so that they cannot give it more tasks
 -   Patient in Darkness (antagonist): the villain from the first book